 Dame Cicely Saunders, founder of the modern hospice movement (1916-2005)

-"We are very sad at the outcome of the CQC inspection, particularly by contrast with the “outstanding” rating we received two years ago.
-We aim to care for our residents to the highest standard of empathy and professionalism and are glad that the CQC rating for “caring” at Vale House is “Good”.
+The Trustees and Management at Vale House are saddened by the outcome of the recent CQC inspection, particularly by contrast with the “Outstanding” rating we received two years ago.
+Our aim is always to care for our residents with the highest standards of empathy and compassion, and we are pleased that the CQC inspectors rated the “Caring” at Vale House as “Good”.

-But we do recognise the concerns that the inspectors had about specific aspects of our work.
+However, we have allowed ourselves to lapse over some regulatory requirements, and do recognise the concerns of the inspectors about specific aspects of our work, particularly in relation to detailed record keeping.

 Individual, Personalised Care